ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 For the QLever DBLP index, `STXXL_MEMORY` was set to 40G in the Qleverfile to avoid “insufficient memory for merging blocks” errors on my specific EC2 setup.
 For Wikidata‑truthy (`r6i.8xlarge`, 256 GiB, 3 TB `gp3` EBS volume at `/data`) I used `STXXL_MEMORY = 80G`.
 These values were conservative choices for this project; they trade extra memory for a robust index construction and have no direct effect on query execution.
 Neptune data was loaded from an S3 bucket via the Neptune bulk loader endpoint with an IAM loader role.
 The DBLP load completed in roughly **21 hours**; Wikidata‑truthy took about **32 hours**.

-For the larger Wikidata‑truthy benchmark, we chose `db.r6g.8xlarge` for Neptune because it is the recommended 256 GiB memory‑optimized instance family for Neptune in `eu-central-1`; it matches QLever’s `r6i.8xlarge` EC2 instance in RAM and vCPU resources.
+For the larger Wikidata‑truthy benchmark, I chose `db.r6g.8xlarge` for Neptune because it is the recommended 256 GiB memory‑optimized instance family for Neptune in `eu-central-1`; it matches QLever’s `r6i.8xlarge` EC2 instance in RAM and vCPU resources.

 ### Warm vs cold: defining fair conditions